 Right from the start, you need to make sure you have a valid hunting license in hand, if applicable.
 Hunters “pay to play,” and with that everyone benefits – wildlife as well as hunters and non-hunters alike.
 In Oklahoma, hunters pay for conservation efforts through the purchase of hunting licenses, which the Wildlife Department uses for operations.
 Another way hunters pay is through their purchase of firearms and other sporting goods.
 Federal excise taxes on these purchases are paid by manufacturers and then distributed to state wildlife agencies based on the size and number of licensed hunters in each state.

-In Oklahoma resident small game hunters need a valid hunting license, which can be an annual, five-year, or lifetime hunting license.
+In Oklahoma resident small game hunters 18 or older need a valid hunting license, which can be an annual, combination hunting and fishing, or lifetime hunting license.
 Get yours through your Go Outdoors Oklahoma online license account.
+Hunters under 18 do not need a hunting license to go squirrel or rabbit hunting.

 When to Go